Manchester England, UK Travel Guide

 All Metrolink trams are accessible.
 Most modern buses are low-floor and wheelchair accessible.
 Pre-book train assistance if needed.

-Citymapper or Google Maps for real-time info.
+Citymapper or A Mapping service for real-time info.

 For fewer crowds on trams and buses.